pavben/WebIRC/README.md

 3. Edit config.json to set the server details
 4. Run `node main.js`

 Then look at the console.
 Did it connect to your server?
-Visit `http://localhost:28081` (or whatever port you've set in config.json) to access the client.
+Visit `http://localhost:28080` (or whatever port you've set in config.json) to access the client.
 Try logging in from your iPad at the same time and see how it runs smoothly with multiple simultaneous sessions (that's part of the goal for this project).

-You can also:
+What works:

 * /join #channel, /part #channel
 * /close channels or private message windows (will later add an 'x' close on tabs)